-Medifast, Inc. ("Medifast," the "Company," "we" or "us") is the global company behind one of the fastest-growing health and wellness communities called OPTAVIA®, which offers Lifelong Transformation, One Healthy Habit at a Time®.
-Reflecting the success of our holistic approach to health and wellness, we have consistently grown revenue over the past four years.
-Of equal importance, we expect our differentiated model to deliver long-term growth in the foreseeable future.
+Medifast, Inc. ("Medifast," the "Company," "we" or "us") is the global company behind one of the fastest-growing health and wellness communities, OPTAVIA®, which offers Lifelong Transformation, One Healthy Habit at a Time®.
+Reflecting the success of our holistic approach to health and wellness, we have consistently grown revenue over the past five years.
+Of equal importance, we expect our differentiated direct-to-consumer business model to continue to deliver growth in the foreseeable future.

-Medifast has created a new business model by combining the most powerful aspects of direct selling, while eliminating those dimensions that have typically challenged other companies.
+Medifast has redefined direct selling by combining the best aspects of the model, while eliminating those dimensions that have typically challenged other companies.
 Medifast is often compared to diet and weight loss-only companies or to multi-level marketing companies, but our model is different.
-We employ a differentiated direct-to-consumer sales model in which approximately 92.0% of our revenue comes from subscription-based meal-plan orders.

 Our OPTAVIA brand offers a highly competitive and effective lifestyle solution centered on developing new healthy habits through smaller, foundational changes called micro-habits.
-The program is built around four key components: Independent OPTAVIA Coaches, the OPTAVIA Community, the Habits of Health® Transformational System, and Scientifically Developed Products and Clinically Proven Plans.
+The program is built around four key components:

-- Independent OPTAVIA Coaches: Provide individualized support and guidance to clients on the path to optimal health and wellbeing. - OPTAVIA Community: A Community of like-hearted people providing each other with real-time connection and support. - The Habits of Health® Transformational System: A proprietary system which offers easy steps to a sustainably healthy lifestyle. - Products & Plans: Clinically proven plans and scientifically developed products, called "Fuelings," backed by dietitians, scientists and physicians.
+- · Independent OPTAVIA Coaches: Provide individualized support and guidance to clients on the path to optimal health and wellbeing. - OPTAVIA Community: A Community of like-hearted people providing each other with real-time connection and support. - The Habits of Health® Transformational System: A proprietary system which offers easy steps to a sustainably healthy lifestyle. - Products & Plans: Clinically proven plans and scientifically developed products, called "Fuelings," backed by dietitians, scientists and physicians.

-We help clients achieve their health goals through a network of more than 44,000 independent OPTAVIA Coaches, approximately 90.0% of whom were clients first, and have impacted almost 2.0 million lives to date.
+We help clients achieve their health goals through a network of approximately 59,800 independent OPTAVIA Coaches, about 90% of whom were clients first, and have impacted more than 2 million lives to date.
 OPTAVIA Coaches introduce clients to a set of healthy habits, in most cases starting with the habit of healthy eating, and offer exclusive OPTAVIA-branded nutritional products, or Fuelings.
 Fuelings are nutrient-dense, portion-controlled, nutritionally interchangeable and simple to use.
 They are formulated with high-quality ingredients and are fortified with probiotic cultures, vitamins and minerals, as well as other nutrients essential for good health.
-Our products support the process of integrating healthy habits into their client's day-to-day lives.
+Our products support the process of integrating healthy habits into our client's day-to-day lives.

 The OPTAVIA coaching model is client-centric and boasts an energized health and wellness community.
-It promotes holistic health and wellness, and positions healthy weight as a catalyst to greater lifestyle changes.
-OPTAVIA Coaches provide personalized support to their Clients and motivate them by sharing their passion for healthy living and lifestyle transformation.
-We believe this personal coaching is an essential factor in client success based on findings from a clinical study published in Obesity Science and Practice in 2018 which validated the OPTAVIA model when its meal plan was combined with education and support consistent with that provided by OPTAVIA Coaches.
+It promotes holistic health and wellness and positions healthy weight as a catalyst to greater lifestyle changes.
+OPTAVIA Coaches provide personalized support to clients and motivate them by sharing their passion for healthy living and lifestyle transformation.
+We believe this personal coaching is an essential factor in client success based on findings from a clinical study published in Obesity Science and Practice in 2018, which validated the OPTAVIA model when its meal plan was combined with education and support consistent with that provided by OPTAVIA Coaches.

-The entrepreneurial spirit of our OPTAVIA Coaches is another key to our success, as they create a continuous cycle of growth, activating new Clients, many of whom go on to become Coaches.
-We offer economic incentives designed to support each Coach's long-term success, which plays an important role in their financial wellness, providing the opportunity to improve their finances while changing the health trajectory of families, communities and generations.
+The entrepreneurial spirit of our OPTAVIA Coaches is another key to our success, as they create a continuous cycle of growth, activating new clients, many of whom go on to become OPTAVIA Coaches.
+We offer economic incentives designed to support each OPTAVIA Coach's long-term success, which we believe plays an important role in their financial wellness, providing the opportunity to improve their finances while changing the health trajectory of families, communities and generations.